vanyasem/Lomiri-Arch/BUILDING.md

 Don't forget to run `git submodule init && git submodule update` after cloning this repository.

 You can compile the packages yourself.
+Dependencies: `sudo pacman -S git binutils patch make`

 You will have to do it manually for each dependency: